 In writing these protocols, we were driven by the major guidelines for schools issued to date (see: REFERENCE LIST).
 In addition, we used the medical and scientific literature as needed when determining how best to mitigate risk to our community.
 This committee has been meeting frequently since March.
 It is the committee’s hope that our in-depth discussions are translated into these protocols in their detail, the focus on the physical health and safety of our students, teachers, and all community members, as well as consideration of the CRS culture.

 We also realize the need to consider our community’s social and emotional health during this pandemic.
 The bulk of our committee's effort is in considering the physical health of our community members.
 However, there are often social and emotional considerations explored by the H&S committee.
-These discussions are often guided by a committee member who is both a clinical social worker and mental health clinician.
-H&S supports the formation of a separate Social and Emotional Committee to advise CRS during this pandemic through their specific lens.
+These discussions are guided by a separate Social and Emotional Committee to advise CRS during this pandemic through their specific lens.

 We realize that these protocols lay the foundation for COVID practices at CRS when students and teachers return to in-person learning.
 The H&S members are committed to continued review and incorporation of any information that will promote the well-being of the CRS community.
 We also realize communication of these protocols is an important first step.
 Next, we need to support CRS to continue to implement the guidance outlined in these protocols.
 We aim to continue to work collaboratively with faculty and advise on programming approaches, facilities changes, and essential communications.
 Importantly, we hope to advise on how to educate our families, students, and teachers on the CRS COVID H&S practices outlined in these protocols.